 NOTE 7—In a multiple BSSID set, the first 2n bits of the partial virtual bitmap of the TIM element are reserved for the indication of group addressed frame for the BSSIDs in the set (see 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set)).

-NOTE 8—An AP affiliated with an AP MLD does not assign, to a non-AP STA or a non-AP MLD that has a ML setup with the AP MLD and has a setup link on which the AP operates, an AID corresponding to a bit of the bitmap in the Partial Virtual Bitmap field that is for the indication of group addressed frames for the other AP(s) affiliated with the same AP MLD, as the AP or the other AP(s) affiliated with the same AP MLD as a nontransmitted BSSID that is in the same multiple BSSID as the AP (see 35.3.15.1 (AP MLD operation for group addressed frames)).
+NOTE 8—An AP affiliated with an AP MLD does not assign, to a non-AP STA or a non-AP MLD that has an ML (re)setup(#19829) with the AP MLD and has a setup link on which the AP operates, an AID corresponding to a bit of the bitmap in the Partial Virtual Bitmap field that is for the indication of group addressed frames (see 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set) and(#20003) 35.3.15.1 (AP MLD operation for group addressed frames)).

 After successful ML (re)setup between a non-AP MLD and an AP MLD, the non-AP MLD is associated with the AP MLD following the (re)association procedure between MLDs as described in 11.3 (STA authenticationAuthentication and association) (i.e., in State 3 or State 4, see 11.3.2 (State variables)), and the non-AP MLD and the AP MLD have setup link(s) for multi-link operation (see 35.3 (Multi-link operation)).